 Letter 566: This man is the son of Himerius, nephew of Sopater, namesake of Iamblichus [the famous Neoplatonist philosopher],...

-He loves me as a mother does, feels shame before me as a son would, and fears me as a servant might.
-But the greatest thing about him is this: believing that the strongest compulsion toward virtue is the worship of the gods, he would rather become Irus [the proverbially poor beggar in Homer's Odyssey] than abandon that worship to become Cinyras [the mythically rich king].
+This man loves me as a mother does, feels shame before me as a son does, and fears me as a household servant would.
+And the greatest of the qualities in him is this: believing that the worship of the gods is the strongest compulsion toward the practice of virtue, he would sooner accept becoming an Irus [a beggar] while honoring them than a Cinyras [a man of fabled wealth] while failing to honor them.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.